How to 1031 Exchange Convenient Stores into Mineral Rights and Royalties

-With a 1031 exchange, convenience stores can be “exchanged” for another property so as to avoid paying any capital gains tax from the original sale.
-In today’s energy market, there are few better ways to reinvest the sale of a convenience store than with mineral rights.
+With a 1031 exchange, convenience stores are exchangeable for another property.
+This is to avoid paying any capital gains tax from the original sale.
+In today’s energy market, there are few better ways to reinvest in the sale of a convenience store.

-In this article, we will detail the steps to take when selling a convenience store, using a 1031 exchange, and purchasing profitable mineral rights and royalties.
+In this article, we will detail the steps to take when selling a convenience store.
+This is through using a 1031 exchange, and purchasing profitable mineral rights and royalties.

 How to Sell A Convenience Store

 First things first, let’s sell your convenience store.
-Convenience stores can be sold, traded, or bequeathed on the open market just like any other kind of property.
-With this in mind, convenience stores can be sold by using local ads, online listings, real estate brokers, private buyers, and more.
+Convenience stores are sellable and tradeable on the open market just like any other kind of property.
+With this in mind, convenience stores are sellable by using local ads, online listings, and real estate brokers.

 Determining the Value of Your Convenience Store